jeanlain/DNAreadsToBytes/README.md

 The 117-bp requirement represents the length of the artifical fragments, so the user should ensure that all sequences of the fasta are exactly this long, or else the script may not behave properly.

+The script will look for "reads.fasta" in its default directory.
+The folder where the decoded files will be saved is chosen as that of the input fasta.
+The script needs the tabular file describing the Huffman code used in goldman et al. (View_huff3.cd.new.correct) and will look for it in this directory.

-The script needs the path of the fasta file, and (optionally) the directory where the user wants the decoded files to be written.
-File names use the prefix "file" followed by a number from 0 to 8, with no extension.
-The user will have to figure out the types of the generated files.
+Decoded file names use the prefix "file" followed by a number from 0 to 8, with no extension.

 As the complete fasta is imported in the R environment, the user should ensure that their computer has enough free RAM for the script to run, that is, at least 2-3 times the size of the fasta file.

-The script has been tested in R 3.3.2 and requires the following packages: data.table stringi
+The script has been tested in R 3.3.2 and requires the following packages to be installed: data.table stringi
 Biostrings